Stingrays (Cell-Site Simulators): An In-Depth Analysis

 The knowledge of Stingray use has prompted attempts to counter or detect them, raising an interesting cat-and-mouse dynamic:

-• The EFF has documented how mutual authentication in 4G/5G makes detection easier in some cases
+• The EFF has documented how mutual authentication in 4G/5G makes detection easier in some cases by identifying authentication failures

 • If detection becomes common, police may have to find new tactics or rely on more advanced, harder-to-detect devices